sohelamin/crud-generator/README.md

 php artisan crud:view Person --fields="name:string, email:string, phone:integer, message:text"
 ```

-By default, the generator will attempt to append the routes for your new resource to your *routes.php* file.
-If you don't want the routes added, you can use the option ```--makeroutes=no```.
+By default, the generator will attempt to append the crud route to your *routes.php* file.
+If you don't want the route added, you can use the option ```--route=no```.

 #### After creating all resources run migrate command *(and, if necessary, include the route for your crud as well)*.